Axway/mft-convert/content/en/docs/TransferCFT/transport_security_Start_here/Transport_security_concepts_Start_here/_index.md

 When using SSL or TLS, a hash code, called MAC (Message Authentication Code), is added to each message sent.
-The standard hash functions used are SHA- 1 or MD5.
+The standard hash functions used are SHA-1 or MD5.

 ********Hash function********